ubuntu-mate/ubuntu-mate.org/pages/how-to-verify-downloads.md

 ## Check using Repository GPG Keys (secure)

-This method verifies the hashes published by Canonical are actually authenticate.
+This method verifies the hashes published by Canonical are actually authentic.
 Unlike performing a quick checksum, the SHA256SUMS file is signed and only Ubuntu's key can unlock the file to reveal the checksums exactly as Ubuntu published them.